Ochroma: Cultivation

-Ecuador supplies 95% or more of commercial balsa.
-In recent years, about 60% of the balsa has been plantation-grown in densely packed patches of around 1000 trees per hectare (compared to about two to three per hectare in nature).
-The trees are harvested after six to ten years of growth.
+Ecuador supplies 70% or more of commercial balsa.
+In recent years, about 60% of the balsa has been plantation-grown in densely packed patches of around 1000 trees per hectare (400 per acre) (compared to about two to three per hectare/around one an acre in nature).
+The trees are harvested after six to ten years of growth in Ecuador.
+The remaining volume of balsa is harvested from plantations in Papua New Guinea; the climate is different, therefore harvesting occurs at 4-5 years of age.

 Uses

-Balsa lumber is very soft and light, with a coarse, open grain.
-The density of dry balsa wood ranges from 40 to 340 kg/m3, with a typical density around 160 kg/m3.
+Balsa wood is very soft and light, with a coarse, open grain.
+The density of dry balsa wood ranges from 40 to 475 kg/m3 (2½ to 30 lb/ft³), with a typical density around 160 kg/m3 (10 lb/ft³).
 Balsa is the softest wood ever measured using the Janka hardness test (22 to 167 lbf).
 The wood of the living tree has large cells that are filled with water.
 This gives the wood a spongy texture.
 It also makes the wood of the living tree not much lighter than water and barely able to float.
 For commercial production, the wood is kiln-dried for about two weeks, leaving the cells hollow and empty.
 The large volume-to-surface ratio of the resulting thin-walled, empty cells gives the dried wood a large strength-to-weight ratio because the cells are mostly air.
 Unlike naturally rotted wood, which soon disintegrates in the rainforests where balsa trees grow, the cell walls of kiln-seasoned balsa wood retain their strong structure of cellulose and lignin.

-Because it is low in density but high in strength, balsa is a very popular material for light, stiff structures in model bridge tests, model buildings, and construction of model aircraft; all grades are usable for airworthy control line and radio-controlled aircraft varieties of the aeromodeling sports, with the lightest "contest grades" especially valuable for free-flight model aircraft.
+Because it is low in density but high in specific strength (strength per weight), balsa is a very popular material for light, stiff structures in model bridge tests, model buildings, and construction of model aircraft; all grades are usable for airworthy control line and radio-controlled aircraft varieties of the aeromodeling sports, with the lightest "contest grades" especially valuable for free-flight model aircraft.
 However, it is also valued as a component of full-sized light wooden aeroplanes, most notably the World War II de Havilland Mosquito.

 Balsa is used to make wooden crankbaits for fishing, especially Rapala lures.

 Sticks of dried balsa are useful as makeshift pens for calligraphy when commercial metal nibs of the desired width are not available.